braze-inc/braze-docs/_docs/_api/endpoints/messaging/send_messages/post_send_triggered_canvases.md

 {
-  "canvas_id": (required, string) see canvas identifier, "canvas_entry_properties": (optional, object) personalization key value pairs that will apply to all users in this request, "broadcast": (optional, boolean) see Broadcast -- defaults to false on 8/31/17, must be set to true if "recipients" is omitted, "audience": (optional, connected audience object) see connected audience,
+  "canvas_id": (required, string) see canvas identifier, "canvas_entry_properties": (optional, object) personalization key value pairs that will apply to all users in this request, "broadcast": (optional, boolean) see Broadcast -- defaults to false on 8/31/17, must be set to true if `recipients` is omitted, "audience": (optional, connected audience object) see connected audience,
   // Including 'audience' will only send to users in the audience "recipients": (optional, array; if not provided and broadcast is not set to 'false', message will send to the entire segment targeted by the Canvas) [